gramineproject/graphene/Documentation/manpages/gsc.rst

    Disable Docker's caches during :command:`gsc build`.
 This builds the unsigned graphenized image from scratch.

+.. option:: --rm

+   Remove intermediate Docker images created by :command:`gsc build`, if the image build is successful.

 .. option:: IMAGE-NAME

    Name of the application Docker image